Koopman operator-based discussion on partial observation in stochastic systems: Numerical experiments on the noise effects

 To investigate how stochasticity affects the partial observation, we perform numerical experiments.
-In \cite{LinYT2021}, the data-driven approach enables us to obtain the Markov transition matrix and the memory kernel in \eref{eq_time_dependent_MZ_final} for the deterministic cases, and the relationship between the memory kernel and the delay embedding is describe.
-In the stochastic cases, as discussed above, it is not straightforward to connect the memory kernel in \eref{eq_c_MZ_final_2} with the delay embedding.
-Hence, we investigate the effects of the delay embedding with the data-driven approach based on the EDMD algorithm in Sec.~2.3.
+As shown in \cite{LinYT2021}, the data-driven approach enables us to obtain the Markov transition matrix and the memory kernel in \eref{eq_time_dependent_MZ_final} for deterministic cases, and the relationship between the memory kernel and the delay-embedding is described in the generalized Langevin equation.
+However, as discussed above, it is not straightforward in stochastic cases to connect the memory kernel in \eref{eq_c_MZ_final_2} with the delay-embedding.
+Hence, we investigate the effects of the delay-embedding with the data-driven approach based on the EDMD algorithm in Sec.~2.3.

 For deterministic systems, it is common that there are many variables, and we observe only a few of them.
 For the stochastic systems here, we assume that the noise term includes most of the unobserved effects.
 As discussed below, it is necessary to consider higher-order dictionary functions to evaluate the higher-order statistics in stochastic systems, which leads to high computational costs.
 Hence, as demonstrations, we examine the following two examples and the effects of partial observation.